-7.2.4 Fatigue analysis
+7.2.5 Fatigue analysis

-The fatigue analysis of structural details is carried out according to the procedure specified in Part B, Ch 7, Sec 4 of the Rules.
+The fatigue analysis of structural details of units having length greater than 90 m is carried out according to the procedure specified in Part B, Ch 7, Sec 4 of the Rules for the Classification of Ships.

-This procedure is based on the calculation of the fatigue damage originated by the fluctuating stresses induced in the detail by the hull girder and local wave loads, combined with the ballast and full load cargo conditions.
+This procedure is based on the calculation of the fatigue damage originated by the fluctuating stresses induced in the detail by the hull girder and local wave loads, combined with the ballast and full load operational cargo conditions.
 The fatigue life of the detail is calculated from the fatigue damage.